Give back to your community and to the Estuary by doing a cleanup!

 Cleanups can be big or small

-By picking up as you take your evening walk along the bay or organizing a cleanup event with your family and friends at a local trail or park, you can help keep Morro Bay clean and healthy.
+Next time you’re taking a walk or hike, bring a bag with you and pick up any trash you find!
+It’s that easy to help keep Morro Bay clean and healthy.
 Trash poses a problem for local wildlife when it blows, falls, or washes into creeks and the bay.
 Animals can eat the trash or become entangled in it, and plastic debris can leach chemicals into the water.
-It takes all of us working together to keep this trash off our streets and out of our waters.
+It takes all of us working together to keep this trash out of our Bay!

-Be part of cleanups throughout the year and record your actions through events such as:
+You can also be part of cleanups throughout the year with other organizations and on your own and record your actions through events such as:

 - Coastal Cleanup Day (every third Saturday in September) This global cleanup effort is managed by the Ocean Conservancy with San Luis Obispo County cleanups organized by ECOSLO.
 The Estuary Program hosts a cleanup site on the sandspit in Morro Bay.
 No matter where you live, you can find a cleanup happening near you.

 - Morro Bay in Bloom’s Gardening Therapy Events (every Saturday in rotating locations) This local gardening club organizes weekly work parties to beautify the area with planting, weeding, and picking up trash in popular public areas.